Historical Timeline of Karmanos Cancer Institute

 2001

 • The Institute and the J.P.
-McCarthy Cord Stem Cell Bank partner together to create a minority-focused cord blood bank.
-The cord blood bank is the only one in southeastern Michigan, and one of eight national, free of charge, public cord blood banks.
+McCarthy Cord Stem Cell Bank partnered to establish a cord blood bank focused on minority donors.
+At that time, it was the sole one in southeastern Michigan and one of only eight national, free-of-charge, public cord blood banks.

 2002

-• John C. Ruckdeschel, M.D., a lung cancer specialist who built the H. Lee Moffitt Cancer Center in Florida to one of the nation’s largest cancer research and treatment centers, is named president, director and chief executive officer of the Institute.
+• John C. Ruckdeschel, M.D., a lung cancer specialist who built the H. Lee Moffitt Cancer Center in Florida into one of the nation’s largest cancer research and treatment centers, was named president, director and chief executive officer of the Institute.

 2003

-• The Institute becomes affiliated with Crittenton Hospital in Rochester to collaborate on cancer care and research.
+• The Institute became affiliated with Crittenton Hospital in Rochester to collaborate on cancer care and research.

 2004

-• In response to the U.S. Environmental Protection Agency's (EPA) identification of major sources of public asbestos exposure in Michigan, the Institute and the Center for Occupational and Environmental Medicine affiliated with Wayne State University join forces to establish the National Center for Vermiculite and Asbestos-Related Cancers.
-The joint program addresses an immediate public health need for early diagnosis and aggressive treatment of asbestos-related diseases in Michigan.
+• In response to the U.S. Environmental Protection Agency's (EPA) identification of major sources of public asbestos exposure in Michigan, the Institute and the Center for Occupational and Environmental Medicine, affiliated with Wayne State University, joined forces to establish the National Center for Vermiculite and Asbestos-Related Cancers.
+The joint program addressed an immediate public health need for early diagnosis and aggressive treatment of asbestos-related diseases in Michigan.

-• The Institute becomes affiliated with Mt.
-Clemens Regional Medical Center in Mt.
-Clemens, MidMichigan Medical Center in Midland, and the Toledo Clinic Hematology Oncology in Toledo to collaborate on cancer care and research.
+• The Institute partnered with Mt.
+Clemens Regional Medical Center, MidMichigan Medical Center, and the Toledo Clinic Hematology Oncology to collaborate on cancer care and research.

-• A clinical prototype of the ultrasound tomography (UST) device is installed at the Institute.
-UST uses ultrasound waves for soft tissue imaging, specifically for breast cancer diagnosis.
-The device was first conceptualized at Karmanos in 1998 and 510k FDA approval was granted in 2013.
+• A clinical prototype of the ultrasound tomography (UST) device was installed at the Institute.
+UST utilizes ultrasound waves to image soft tissues, specifically for the diagnosis of breast cancer, and it received 510(k) FDA approval in 2013.

 2005